oaknorthbank/typescript-interview/README.md

 - Credit utilisation percentage: TODO...
 - Payment history: is a list of invoices that the person needs to pay.

-## Task

-During the interview, we'll ask you to expand the current implementation of the credit score function.
-You'll have around 35 minutes for this.

-Before the interview, please:
+## Before the interview

 - Make sure you can run the project locally (`npm test` should run the tests in watch mode).
 - Get familiar with the existing code.
 - Don't write any code.

+During the interview, we'll ask you to expand the current implementation of the credit score function.
+You'll have around 35 minutes for this.

+#### Good to know...

+- At OakNorth we do TDD (test driven development)
+- We don't test implementation details
+- Previous Typescript knowledge isn't required but, since our codebase is in Typescript, we expect you to be able to contribute to this existing code.

+## Task

+To be given during the interview.